Jin418code/Jin418code/README.md

-I am Jin, iOS developer from South Korea 🇰🇷
+I am Jin, developer from South Korea 🇰🇷

 First step with Swift. <br/>
 Everything is on me <br/>